 With a solid list of keywords, you can now begin adding data to your spreadsheet to help prioritize which keywords are best for your business.

 A KOB analysis considers your revenue potential and ROI in combination with your competition’s.
-This can help you prioritize your most beneficial and rankable content first, which can help propel you towards more difficult topics in the future.
+This can help you prioritize your most beneficial and rankable content first, which can help propel you toward more difficult topics in the future.

 To calculate a KOB score, follow this equation: